isabella232/help-7/sphinx/cmp/src/spot-scaling/faq.rst

 **What if I want to control the Allowed Instances Type list?**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-With Spot Scaling you can easily exclude instace types that aren't fullfiling your workload requirements.
+With Spot Scaling you can easily exclude instace types that aren't fulfilling your workload requirements.
 Simply click on the Edit button and uncheck any instance you want to exclude.